What Does a Solar Warranty Cover?

 Equipment Warranty

 A solar manufacturer warranty is very important because it protects you from future costs associated with replacing failed or faulty equipment.
 A standard manufacturer warranty for most solar panels is anywhere from 10-25 years.
 This is made to cover the original buyer as long as they live in the home.
 Failed panels will have a small impact on production compared to solar inverters during the 1-2 weeks it can take to replace the equipment.
-However, it is good to know that you have a guarantee from the product manufacturer that they will replace the part at no cost to you.
+However, it is good to know that you have a guarantee from the product manufacturer and that they will replace the part at no cost to you.

 Performance Warranty

 A performance warranty relates to the efficiency of your solar panels.
 Your system could appear to be “working” but not producing as expected.
 A performance warranty is a guarantee that your solar panels will maintain a certain output over a determined time period.
-An article on What Does Solar Panel Efficiency Mean states, “Typically, a performance warranty will guarantee 90% production for the first ten years and 80% for up to 25 year” (goingsolar.com).
+An article on What Does Solar Panel Efficiency Mean states, “Typically, a performance warranty will guarantee 90% production for the first ten years and 80% for up to 25 years” (goingsolar.com).
 However, newer panels on the market can have up to an 85% guarantee at year 25.

 Workmanship Warranty